Holiday Sale: Discounts on Family FinderY-DNAmtDNA, & All Bundles! Now through Jan 1st.

 A quick guide to interpretation of the results

-The best way to view the results is through the colorized YDNA page.
+The best way to view the results is through the Y-DNA Results Overview chart.
 A few weeks after your DNA results are added to the project you should check this page, and search for your kit number (using your browser search key).
 Note that only 200 names are displayed so you should check page 2 (etc.), or increase the number of names on each page.
 You should have been moved into a group.

-At present there are three types of groups.
+At present there are four types of groups.

 1. Family matched.